MaJerle/stm32-cube-cmake-vscode/README.md

 Fundamental requirement to move forward is to have a working project that will be converted to *CMake* and developed in *VSCode*.
 For this purpose, I will guide you through simple new project creation using *STM32CubeMX* or *STM32CubeIDE* software tools.

+You can skip this part, if you already have your project to work on.

 > I used *STM32CubeIDE* tool and  STM32H735G-DK board for this demo.

 Open STM32CubeIDE and start new project